Dealing With Lump-Sum Orders in Divorce

 What is a lump sum order in divorce?

 As the name suggests, a lump sum order normally requires one of the divorcing parties to pay a lump sum of money to their former spouse.
-This is a court order which needs to be approved by a family law court.
-It can be issued in accordance with section 23 of the Matrimonial Causes Act 1973.

 A lump sum order is commonly used where one party remains in the matrimonial home (often the mother and children), where the property is transferred into their name in exchange for a lump-sum payment to the other spouse.

 A lump-sum payment usually forms part of a divorce settlement, which will be further reaching and involve the separation of more money and assets, such as pensions, savings, debts and maintenance.

 Who is entitled to a lump sum order?

 When making a lump sum order, courts will generally take into account the needs and financial resources of both parties, to ensure that any such order is as fair as possible.

 Section 25 of the Matrimonial Causes Act 1973 lists some of the factors which a court should take into consideration, of which the primary should focus on the welfare of any children under the age of 18, but which also include:

 - the income, earning capacity, property and other financial resources which each of the parties to the marriage has or is likely to have in the foreseeable future;

 - the financial needs, obligations and responsibilities which each of the parties to the marriage has or is likely to have in the foreseeable future;